Regular exercise is good for your health and asthma controlHealth | 19/08/2022

 For those who’d rather be outdoors throughout the year, walking, skiing, or Nordic walking are all activities that even beginners can partake in, even in winter.
 According to Parkkari, cold air can dry out airways and may trigger airway constriction.
 He recommends that covering your airways, perhaps with a face mask or a warm scarf to protect your mouth while breathing, will warm the inhaled air and keep the constriction at bay.
 Similarly, a protective mouth covering may help during other seasons if your airways are very reactive and pollen allergies might be a trigger.

 The important thing about adding exercise into your routine is that you speak to your doctor and continue to maintain your treatment plan.
 If you have been prescribed an inhaler, Parkkari recommends keeping your device with you while outside doing exercise.
-You may also use a quick-relief inhaler before exercise to prevent the obstruction of airways, says Parkkari.
+You many also use a reliever inhaler before excercise to prevent the obstruction of airways, says Parkkari.

 However, a frequent need for using your rescue inhaler might also be a sign that your asthma isn’t under control.
 Because when asthma is well managed there should not be a reason for avoiding any forms of exercising.
 It is always a good idea to discuss with your GP or other healthcare professional if you are unsure about your medication or have symptoms.